AnnikaTjuka/annikatjuka.github.io/index.md

 +++ I'll present a paper on 'General patterns and language variation: Word frequencies across English, German, and Chinese' at [CogALex VI](https://sites.google.com/view/cogalex-2020/home).
 For the slides click [here](/slides/tjuka2020-frequencies-CogALex.pdf). +++

++++ I wrote a blog post on "[Possibilities of digital communication in linguistics (How to do X in linguistics 2)](https://calc.hypotheses.org/2556)," in Computer-Assisted Language Comparison in Practice.

 +++ We submitted a Preprint for our article '[Linking Norms, Ratings, and Relations of Words and Concepts Across Multiple Language Varieties.](https://psyarxiv.com/tgw3z/)' to PsyArXiv. +++

 +++ Check out my virtual bookshelf [here](bookshelf.md). +++